 - Fiber cement board

 Incorporating wainscoting also improves curb appeal to a commercial or industrial steel building.
 A wainscot adds a contrasting color or texture to the bottom of an exterior wall.
 Steel panels in a contrasting color, brick, and stone all make handsome wainscoting.

 #2.
 Change the Roofline

 The best buy for a metal building roof is a simple, low-pitched gable roof ending flush with the sidewall.
 Nevertheless, that’s certainly not the only choice for pre-engineered steel buildings.
 Any of the following design modifications will dramatically change the look of the structure:

-RHINO offers metal building doors and windows as an option.
-However, many of our commercial customers prefer more traditional residential-style windows and glass entry doors for their business.
+Many of our commercial customers prefer more traditional residential-style windows and glass entry doors for their business.
 These can be easily purchased locally and installed on any RHINO steel building.

 To break up the rectangular shape of a basic metal building, add smaller frames to “pop-out” of the main structure.
 These building extensions fit perfectly along sidewalls or endwalls.

 In addition to their structural appeal, smaller frame additions make useful for drop-off points on churches, offices on manufacturing plants, or customer lobbies on automotive repair shops, just to name a few.